 Round the Day off With a Hana Local Lunch Plate

 Highlights aside, it’s impossible to cram everything that’s wonderful about the Hana Highway into a single article.
-We’ve already had to leave out the gorgeous red sand beach just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.
-If you’re planning to visit, rent a car, take your time, go slow and stop at every available opportunity.
-Trust us; you’ll be glad you did!
+We’ve already had to leave out some gorgeous beaches just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.

 For info about driving or touring these sights yourself, plus photos, see Road to Hana.